Editorial Integrity

 What a Cost Segregation Study Actually Does

-Section 1250 property is generally the building or structural real property.
-Section 1245 property is generally tangible personal property, such as equipment, furniture, and fixtures.
-Cost segregation tries to identify the parts of the property that belong outside the long-life building bucket.
+Section 1250 property generally refers to real property, such as the building and structural components, whereas Section 1245 property refers to tangible personal property, such as equipment, furniture, and certain fixtures.
+Cost segregation tries to identify the portions of the property that properly belong outside the long-life building category.

 How Bonus Depreciation Fits In

-Cost segregation identifies which assets may qualify for shorter recovery periods.
-Bonus depreciation determines how much of those qualifying assets may be deducted in the first year.
+Cost segregation identifies which property components may qualify for shorter recovery periods and bonus depreciation determines how much of certain qualifying property may be deducted in the first year.

-As of May 2026, Public Law 119-21, commonly known as the One, Big, Beautiful Bill Act, reinstated the 100% special depreciation allowance for certain qualified property acquired and placed in service after January 19, 2025.
-IRS Publication 946 and IRS Notice 2026-11 both address this change.
+Under current IRS guidance tied to Public Law 119-21, commonly known as the One Big Beautiful Bill Act, certain qualified property acquired and placed in service* after January 19, 2025 may qualify for 100% additional first-year depreciation.

-“Placed in service” does not simply mean purchased.
-The IRS has explained that property is generally placed in service when it is ready and available for a specific use, even if it is not actually used at that moment.
-For a rental house, that usually means ready and available to rent.
+*“Placed in service” generally means the property is ready and available for its specific use.
+For a rental house, that usually means the property is ready and available to rent.

 A Simple Depreciation Comparison